 For the latest information see nhs.uk/conditions/coronavirus-covid-19/

-COVID-19 is a new illness that can affect your lungs and airways.
+COVID-19 is an illness that can affect your lungs and airways.
 It’s caused by a virus called coronavirus.
-If you have any of the main symptoms of coronavirus (COVID-19), get a test as soon as possible.
-Stay at home until you get the result.
+If you have any of the main symptoms of coronavirus (COVID-19) or if you have tested positive for coronavirus, try to stay at home and avoid contact with others.

 What to do if you have symptoms